tayloreaves/Eaves_T_chatApp/README.md

 ### Who do I talk to? ###

-Feel free to contact myself if you have any questions, comments or concerns.
+Feel free to contact myself, Taylor Eaves if you have any questions, comments or concerns.